spg6-hi/SWRPG/encounter_ideas.md

   * Stealing from the Pyke syndicate
   * Stealing from the Rebel Alliance
   * Stealing from the Empire
-  * Stealing from a custom client
+  * Stealing from a custom target
 * Hangar bay fight
   * Space station
   * Rebel cruiser